 - GLASSES and STEMWARE: Wine glasses are probably the only tabletop item on which I have spent more than a few dollars.
 Embarrassingly, even as recent as a few years ago, my stemware was an eclectic-aka-garage-sale collection of wine-tasting souvenirs, corporate swag, and a few random three- and four-piece sets I had inherited from framily when they had broken too many others in a set.
 When I started adult dinner partying in a new home, I asked family for decent wine glasses as housewarming gifts.
 I have Riedel wine glasses in three different size/shapes, as well as an extra set of Champagne flutes because you can never have too many Champagne glasses.

 - CHAMPAGNE GLASSES: Quick note on Champagne glasses because I know everyone loves the default coupe, which is retro and curvy and the tall; and the skinny flute, which is super sexy.
 But both of these glasses are not ideal for Champagne.
 The coupe has a high spill risk and because the bowl is so wide, lets the bubbles escape pretty fast.
 The flute is better, but because the diameter is so narrow, doesn't let the aromas of Champagne out.
 The best glass for Champagne is actually a regular white wine glass.
 I know.
-Still gonna use that tall skinny flute, me too.
+You're still gonna use that tall skinny flute, me too.

 - CENTERPIECE: We don't arrange a complicated tablescape/centerpiece because we usually have to move all of it to accommodate all the food on the table.
 We grabbed a few leafy branches from the yard and threw the leftover Halloween pumpkin on the table with some candles and it looked pretty good!

-U is for UPSIDE-DOWN CAKE
+U is for Upside-down Cake

 - Foolproof Lemon Olive Oil Cake (dairy-free) as the Ultimate Flex Upside-Down Cake, using apples, pears, plums, even plumped up dried fruit

-- Persimmon Upside-Down Cake {recipe}
+- Fig Upside-Down Walnut Cake

-- Cranberry Ginger Moscow Mule
+- Cranberry Moscow Mule Cocktail

 - Pomegranate Champagne Cocktail